pitt-miskov-zivanov-lab/VIOLIN/docs/index.rst

     :target: https://mybinder.org/v2/gh/pitt-miskov-zivanov-lab/VIOLIN/HEAD?labpath=%2Fexamples%2Fuse_VIOLIN.ipynb

-*VIOLIN (Validating Interactions Of Likely Importance to the Network)* is a tool used to automatically classify and judge literature-extracted interactions curated from machine readers by comparing them to existing models.
-This comparison can help identify key interactions for model extension.

-As part of this comparison, VIOLIN assigns multiple numerical values to each literature extracted event (LEE) representing the LEEs relationship to the model.
-These individual scores cumulate into a Total Score, which can be used to quickly judge how relevant and useful the LEE is to a given model.
+**VIOLIN (Versatile Interaction Organizing to Leverage Information in Networks)** is a tool that can automatically classify large sets of interactions such as those retrieved from literature by machine readers.
+These interactions are clasified with respect to another interaction set or a mechanistic model network.

 VIOLIN Objectives
 -----------------

-1. To classify reading output, specifically with respect to finding the most useful information for modeling
+1. To classify interaction lists, specifically with respect to finding the most useful information for modeling

-2. To compare information from the literature to an existing model using multiple metrics at varying levels of detail
+2. To compare information from the literature to an existing model using multiple metrics and varying levels of detail

-3. To carry out 1. and 2. on incredibly large amounts of machine reading output very quickly
+3. To carry out 1. and 2. on large amounts of information very quickly

+VIOLIN judges whether the new interactions support or further enrich the information in the model (*corroborations*), thereby verifying and curating the model.
+VIOLIN identifies gaps and issues in the knowledge, published information, and models (*contradictions*) and indicates that the newly obtained information requires further investigation (*flagged*).
+VIOLIN also provides new interactions for extending the models (*extensions*).

+Further, VIOLIN has the capability to identify and search through paths within a model when comparing to new interaction lists, identifying new potential feedback and feed-forward loops.

+Finally, VIOLIN performs the comparison and classification of large new interaction lists within a given context at least three orders of magnitude faster than a human, thus enabling reliable high throughput modeling and curation tasks that would not be feasible otherwise.

 VIOLIN Methodology
 ------------------